Legal

 2. Review the due diligence checklist — documents required regardless of structure

-3. Understand your Australian tax obligations
+3. Understand your tax obligations

 4. Contact us for a free consultation — we’ll assess whether PT PMA or leasehold is right for your situation